-“I brush and floss my teeth regularly, why do I need a teeth cleaning?”
+“I brush and floss my teeth regularly; why do I need teeth cleaning?”

-Professional teeth cleanings are important preventative measures in oral health that go beyond the cleaning you can do at home.
+Professional teeth cleanings are essential preventative measures in oral health beyond the cleaning you can do at home.
 Bi-yearly cleanings can save you time and money by catching dental diseases early and removing tartar from your teeth.

 What Does a Teeth Cleaning Involve?

-A skilled dental hygienist will first scale your teeth, a process of carefully scraping tartar from each and every tooth.
+A skilled dental hygienist will first scale your teeth, carefully scraping tartar from every tooth.
 After that, a paste is applied to the teeth and polished with a rotating hand tool that leaves your teeth feeling fresh and smooth.
-Then, the hygienist flosses in-between your teeth to remove any remaining debris.
-Lastly, you can choose to receive a fluoride treatment that protects your enamel from cavities.
+Then, the hygienist flosses between your teeth to remove any remaining debris.
+Lastly, you can receive a fluoride treatment that protects your enamel from cavities.

-When you brush and floss at home, you are removing plaque from your teeth.
-Most people would be lying if they say they have never fallen asleep without brushing, or never have nights they quickly run a toothbrush over their teeth without thoroughly reaching every area.
-Plaque left on the teeth turns into tartar, a hard, calcified substance that leads to decay and cavities.
+When you brush and floss at home, you remove plaque from your teeth.
+Most people will be lying if they say they have never fallen asleep without brushing or never have nights they quickly run a toothbrush over their teeth without thoroughly reaching every area.
+Plaque left on the teeth turns into tartar, a complex, calcified substance that leads to decay and cavities.
 Unlike plaque, only a dental hygienist with professional tools and equipment can remove tartar.

 Prevents Gum Disease

 Also, your hygienist and dentist can give you a personalized treatment plan to prevent gum disease.
-Going to the dentist can be the friendly reminder you need to brush properly at a 45-degree angle to reach your gums and to floss daily.
+Going to the dentist can be a friendly reminder to brush correctly at a 45-degree angle to reach your gums and floss daily.

 Whiter Teeth and Better Breath